In this post, we will discuss ‘Temporal & Spatial coherence’ in LASER. Let us start by defining Coherence.

 Example of temporal coherence:

 A wave containing only a single frequency is perfectly correlated with itself at all time delays.
 On the other hand, a wave whose phase drifts quickly will have a short coherence time.

 Similarly, pulses of waves that naturally have a broad range of frequencies also have a short coherence time since the amplitude of the wave changes quickly.

-Finally, white light which has a very broad range of frequencies is a wave which varies quickly in both amplitude and phase since it consequently has a very short coherence time it is often called incoherent.
+Finally, white light which has a very broad range of frequencies is a wave that varies quickly in both amplitude and phase since it consequently has a very short coherence time it is often called incoherent.

-The oscillating Electric field E of a perfectly coherent light wave would have a constant amplitude of vibration at any point, while its phase would vary linearly with time.
+The oscillating Electric field E of a perfectly coherent lightwave would have a constant amplitude of vibration at any point, while its phase would vary linearly with time.

 As a function of time, the function would appear as shown in fig. below :

 However, no light source produces perfect temporal coherence.
 This is because, “when an excited atom returns to the initial state, it emits a light pulse of short duration such as of the order of 10^-10 s, after which pulse abruptly changes.

 Hence the field due to actual light is shown as :